ClaveConsulting/react-hooks/Readme.md

   Useful if you don't have lerna installed globally.
 Supply commands and args after --.

-- `npm run ci-publish`: Run by ci to publish the packages
+- `npm run ci-publish`: Run by ci to publish the packages.

-  This is run by github actions to publish new versions automatically
+  This is run by github actions to publish new versions automatically.

+- `npm run ci-test`: Run by ci when a branch is pushed.

+  This is run by github actions to test in a branch.

 ### Commit messages